yvvki/bunup/docs/index.md

 ## Configuration

-Create a `bunup.config.ts` file for usage like including plugins, hooks, and advanced options that aren't available via CLI.
+While most build options can be set directly via the CLI, you'll want to use a configuration file if you need to add plugins or perform advanced tasks, such as running a custom operation after a successful build.

+To do this, create a `bunup.config.ts` file in your project root.

-For example, you can add the [exports](/docs/plugins/exports) plugin to automatically sync your package.json exports on each build - no more manual export management!
+For example, you can use the [exports](/docs/plugins/exports) plugin to automatically keep your `package.json` exports in sync on every build, eliminating the need for manual export management.

 ```typescript [bunup.config.ts]
 import { defineConfig } from 'bunup';